 She shook her head in regard to his question.

 Did you enjoy this?
-Leave a comment on the official page – https://kimberlysueiverson.com/dont-go-far-official-page/
+Leave a comment on the official page, or find where to purchase – https://kimberlysueiverson.com/dont-go-far-official-page/